Report animal cruelty

 Agriculture Victoria

-If you find a sick or injured native animal, you should report it immediately to the Department of Environment, Land, Water and Planning (DELWP) customer service centre on 136 186 who will provide you with details of a DELWP staff member or local wildlife shelter that can provide advice or help.
+If you find a sick or injured native animal, you should report it immediately to the Department of Energy, Environment and Climate Action (DEECA) customer service centre on 136 186, which will give you details of a staff member or local wildlife shelter that can provide advice or help.

-For wildlife cruelty complaints contact us or RSPCA where you will be directed to the appropriate officer.
+For wildlife cruelty complaints contact us (DEECA) or RSPCA Victoria, where you will be directed to the appropriate officer.

 Concerns about the welfare of animals being used in scientific procedures should be referred to sp.licensing@agriculture.vic.gov.au